I am a wheelchair user and obtained non-accessible tickets from a friend or company, can I use them?

 Where do I enter Radio City Music Hall to attend an event?

 Disabled patrons may enter Radio City Music Hall via the entrance located under the marquee on the corner of 50th Street and Avenue of the Americas (6th Avenue).
-Please be aware that the general public will enter via the doors on 50th and 51st Streets.

 What is the temperature in Radio City Music Hall?